 UMe Business Contact Privacy Notice

-This Privacy Notice is for individuals connected with, or employed by, cedants, insurance intermediaries and consultants, and other professional third parties, such as retrocessionnaires and service providers, with whom UMe has a business relationship.
+This Privacy Notice is for individuals connected with, or employed by, insurers, insurance intermediaries and consultants, and other professional third parties such as service providers, with whom UMe has a business relationship.
 All references in this Privacy Notice to “Business Contacts”, “you”, “your” and like terms should be interpreted accordingly.

 This privacy notice describes how we, as a “Data Controller”, collect and use personal information about you during and after your relationship with us, in accordance with applicable data protection legislation.
 This Privacy Notice was developed to guide the activities of UMe UK.
 It applies to the processing of personal data of our UK and EU Business Contacts.